What Speakers Need To Know

 We tend to invite two speakers per TestBash with the rest coming from the call for papers.
 As the invited speakers tend to be speakers the community are asking for, we usually pay for their services.
 However, we currently don’t offer payment for talks via the CCFP.

-We pay instructors for workshops, we offer £500 for a half day workshop.
+We pay instructors for workshops, we offer £500 for a half day workshop as well as expenses as mentioned above.

-For full day training courses that take place prior to the conference, we offer a 50/50 profit share with instructors.
+For full day training courses that take place prior to the conference, we offer a fixed fee of £1500 + £50 for every attendee after fifteen.
+Plus expenses as mentioned above.

 Will there be a speaker's dinner or socialising events?